PauLuke/Linux-tips/Tips/Installing Katrain on Arch.md

 Categories=Game;
 MimeType=application/x-go-sgf;
 ```
-Notice that it is defining a icon located in `/usr/share/icons/`.
-Make sure you placed the icon file with the correct name in there.
+Ensure you have the Katrain icon in /usr/share/icons/ with the correct name, e.g., katrain.png.

+Obs.: After installation, you might need to configure the engine (KataGo) within the Katrain interface.